capytaine/capytaine/docs/user_manual/resolution.rst

    expected to be more accurate at low frequency and near the free surface.
 The former variant is still available by setting the ``gf_singularities`` parameter as in the above example.

+   In version 2.3, some better variants to compute the finite depth Green function were introduced.

    The first time it is initialize with a given set of parameters, some tabulated data are precomputed and stored on disk.